 MariaDB: If you’re looking for an open-source fork of MySQL, MariaDB is a great option.
 It’s licensed under the General Public License, so it’s freely accessible to everyone.
 Plus, it’s a database management system in SQL that can be used as an alternative to MySQL DBMS.

-Oracle: The Oracle relational database management system is a versatile tool that can support multiple workloads.
+Oracle: The Oracle relational database management system is a versatile tool supporting multiple workloads.
 This type of DBMS in SQL is commonly used for online transaction processing and data warehousing, making it a valuable asset for any business.

 SQL Database Operations